Jellonator/Bit-Assembly/doc.md

  * jne: jump not equal to

 ### Calls ###
 Bit Assembly also includes a call stack.
-The `call` instruction pushes is similar to the `jmp` instruction, but it also adds the next instruction to the call stack.
+The `call [label]` instruction pushes is similar to the `jmp` instruction, but it also adds the next instruction to the call stack.
 When the `ret` instruction is used, it jumps to the instruction after the last call, and pops the end off of the call stack.

 The following example illustrates this:
 ```asm